Navigate Atlas to support Strategy

 Note: The architecture may not be provided to members but must be evaluated from their perspective.

-Standard Navigate Atlas to support Strategy EA Concerns
+Navigate Atlas to support Strategy Standard Enterprise Architecture Concerns

 • Agility What is the ability of the architecture to adapt to future unanticipated change?